AI-cloud-based Vehicle Management Strategies for Electrified Vehicles

 This page is only available in english

-Assistant Professor, Architecture and Civil Engineering, Geology and Geotechnics, Urban Mobility Systems
+Assistant Professor, Architecture and Civil Engineering, Geology and Geotechnics, Head of Unit for Urban Mobility Systems

-Kun Gao is an Assistant Professor in the Division of Geology and Geotechnics, Urban Mobility Systems research group.
-His research interests contain smart transport systems with focuses on...
+Kun Gao is an Assistant Professor in the Urban Mobility Systems research group, Division of Geology and Geotechnics, Department of Architecture and Civil Engineering.
+His research works on promoting...

 Chair Professor of Urban Mobility Systems (0%), Architecture and Civil Engineering

 Member, Academia Europaea-The Academy of Europe